patrickdmiller/nightscout_socketio_client/README.md

 ## What is it? ##
+I didn't finnd an official API to connect to [Nightscout](https://github.com/nightscout) over a websocket (which I wanted so I didn't have to poll the API for real-time info) so I wrote this workaround library.

 This is how to connect to a [Nightscout](https://github.com/nightscout) server over socket.io to receive real-time information without having to poll it.

 I've only implemented the functionality I've needed so consider it a partial implementation, but you will get data updates, alarms, and alarm clear events.